cvburgess/leadwithjoy.org/src/posts/weighted-cost-benefit-analysis.md

 > Asking folks to review items _before_ the meeting can also help you power
 > through a long backlog, quickly.

+#### Review backlog

+Now that all items are scored and sorted, spend time with the team discussing the following:

+1. Do any of the final scores surprise us?
+2. Are there any "easy wins" we should focus on?

+These two questions can get the team thinking about tradeoffs and moving in the right direction!

+If you don't have much time left to discuss, this step can be covered in a retro, standup, or follow-up meeting.

 ### Resources

 - [Backlog Template - Google Sheets](https://docs.google.com/spreadsheets/d/1Ttr0hH_P4UGtsj0e338hewYAURizzX1HOp1oS2KfCHk/edit?usp=drive_web&ouid=106394523405700250728)
+- Todo: Notion template
+- Todo: Confluence template?